Voter IQ Test Answers

 1. What is a paper trail and what states use it?

-2. What is chain of custody?
+2. What is a chain of custody?

 4. What type of antivirus or firewall does the Supervisor of Elections use